Search for Dark Photon Dark Matter with a Mass around 36.1 {\mu}eV Using a Frequency-tunable Cavity Controlled through a Coupled Superconducting Qubit

-We have performed a cavity haloscope experiment using a tunable transmon qubit as a tuning system.
-This search demonstrated that the region $\sim\SI{36.1}{\micro eV}$ can be excluded with a peak sensitivity of $\chi > 1.12\times 10^{-12}$ at \SI{36.1515}{\micro eV} and the tuning range is $\ab[36.0791, 36.1765] \ \si{\micro eV}$, surpassing existing cosmological constraints.
+\textit{Conclusion and prospects.---} We have performed a cavity haloscope experiment using a tunable transmon qubit as a tuning system.
+This search demonstrated that the region around $\SI{36.1}{\micro eV}$ was excluded with a peak sensitivity of $\chi > 5.46\times 10^{-13}$ at \SI{36.152}{\micro eV} and the tuning range was $\ab[36.132, 36.179] \ \si{\micro eV}$, surpassing existing cosmological constraints.

-There are several developments for future improvements.
-One is a higher sensitivity.
+In future work, we are planning to achieve better sensitivity to the kinetic mixing parameter as well as broader frequency range of the search.
 To achieve higher sensitivity, improvements in the system noise temperature $T_{\rm sys}$ and the quality factor $Q_{\rm L}$ are essential.
-Utilizing advanced quantum amplifiers such as JPAs or TWPAs can significantly reduce noise.
-Additionally, optimizing the coupling between the cavity and the qubit during measurement can improve the coupling coefficient.
+Using advanced quantum amplifiers such as JPAs or TWPAs can significantly reduce noise.
 In addition, we plan to use a superconducting radio frequency cavity with a high quality factor.
-We expect to achieve a high $Q_{\rm L}$, up to $10^6-10^9$ using aluminum cavities or niobium cavities.
+We expect to achieve a high $Q_{\rm L}$, up to $10^6$--$10^9$ with aluminum cavities or niobium cavities.

-The other improvement is expanding the frequency range of the search.
-By utilizing the strong coupling regime between the transmon qubit and the cavity, it is possible to achieve a broader tuning of the resonant frequency.
+There are several possibilities to expand the frequency range of the search.
+One approach is to utilize the strong coupling regime between the transmon qubit and the cavity.
 In 2D qubit-cavity systems, the coupling can be increased up to $\mathcal{O}(100) \ \si{MHz}$ \cite{PhysRevB.86.140508}.
 In 3D qubit-cavity systems, the previous study \cite{Noguchi_2016} demonstrated a large frequency shift with a galvanic contact between the qubit's capacitance pad and the cavity inner wall.
 In the next step, we are planning to utilize this technique.

-{\it Acknowledgements.} We thank H. Fukuyama and R. Toda for technical supports for cryogenic system and insightful discussions.
-We thank S. Otsuka and K. Shimozawa for metalworking and advices.
+{\it Acknowledgements.---} We thank H.~Fukuyama and R.~Toda for technical supports for cryogenic system and insightful discussions.
+We thank S.~Otsuka and K.~Shimozawa for metalworking and advice.
 This work was carried out using the joint-use facilities of the Millikelvin Quantum Platform at the Cryogenic Research Center, The University of Tokyo.

-This work was supported by “Nanotechnology Platform Japan” of the Ministry of Education, Culture, Sports, Science, and Technology (MEXT) Grant Number JPMXP1225UT1027, JPMXP1224UT1047 and fabrication was conducted in Takeda Cleanroom with the help of Nanofabrication Platform Center of School of Engineering, the University of Tokyo, Japan.
+This work was supported by “Nanotechnology Platform Japan” of the Ministry of Education, Culture, Sports, Science, and Technology (MEXT) Grant Number JPMXP1225UT1027, JPMXP1224UT1047 and fabrication was conducted in Takeda super cleanroom with the help of Nanofabrication Platform Center of School of Engineering, the University of Tokyo, Japan.